 long” so don’t go for those short little tails that often

 accompany short little ears.
 The Chihuahua's tail is carried in a “sickle” which

 is an open curve, or “in a loop over the back” which is a much tighter curl

 because the “tip just touches the back.”
 So it is simple.
-Assuming “the tail is
+“The tail is

-never tucked between the legs,” and is either up or out behind the dog but not straight like
+never tucked between the legs.”
+The tail is either up or out behind the dog but not straight like

-look closely to be sure that either way, the tail itself has a noticeable curve.
+look closely to be sure that the tail has a noticeable curve.